 Roles and responsibilities

-BRITELab: Product design, Solidworks/mechanical modelling, rapid prototyping, 3D printing, medical device development, optoelectronics, PCB layout, design-for-manufacture (DFM) and optical palpation research
+BRITELab: Product design, CAD/mechanical modelling, rapid prototyping, 3D printing, medical device development, optoelectronics, PCB layout, design-for-manufacture (DFM) and optical palpation research

 System Health Lab: Hardware (e.g. digital/analog electronics, 3D printing, PCB layout and high-level product design), embedded firmware and software development